 Q: Can I print directly to a copier?

 A: Yes!
-Let us know in IT Support if you'd like to do this.
+Follow these instructions.
 Cost-per-page rates on copiers are 60% less than printing to a printer.

 Q: How are printers and copiers updated as they get older?

-A: Our campus copiers are on a 3 year lease with Marco.
+A: Our campus copiers are on a 5 year lease with Marco.
 Updates or replacements to the copiers happen at end of lease agreement.
 Printers with Marco sticker are replaced by Marco at their expense if a printer is deemed end-of-life, or repairs will be extensive and cost more than replacement.
 This is a benefit of our cost-per-page service contract.
 In the past the college absorbed all costs for replacement and repairs in addition to the toner costs.The wax color printers supported by Quantum are not supported by the same type of replacement policy maintained by Marco.
-If a wax color printer needs to be replaced, the department would fund the update.

 Q: I'd like to reduce the amount of printing I do.
 What are my options?